triantonugroho/BGVR/chapter_01/experiment_12/README.md

 #### How to run:

-cargo run main.nf
+cargo run | tee output.txt

-(run the nextflow script that will run the main.rs and save the output in output.txt)
+(run main.rs and save the output in output.txt)

 #### Explanation of the Output